Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Some basic glitches easy to spot

-Some cold solder joints between the MA-GBD and the SRAM allow the camera to boot and create very predictible glitches.
+Some cold solder joints between the MAC-GBD and the SRAM allow the camera to boot and create very predictible glitches.
 Just look at the image and you know where to reflow !

 ![](/Flashable_camera_debugger/Glitch_Simulation.gif)